We've put together the ultimate guide on everything you need about hiring a MDW in Singapore without an agency

 - Have no undischarged bankrupt proceedings against you

 If you’re hiring a helper for the first time, you must also attend an Employer Orientation Programme.
-This is an easy-peasy online ‘exam’ to check that you know to treat your helper like a fellow human being.
+This is an easy-peasy online ‘exam’ to ensure that you know how to care for your helper’s wellbeing.

 The paperwork needed for hiring a helper